I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Risks of Visiting in the Rainy Season

-Risks of visiting in the rainy season may depend on where you want to go and what you want to see or do.
+The risks of visiting in the rainy season may depend on where you want to go and what you want to see or do.

-When I visited Tanzania in November, some roads had become impassable after a few nights of heavy rains and on route to Lake Natron, we were forced to a stop as a gushing torrent of water cut the road in half.
+When I visited Tanzania in November, some roads had become impassable after a few nights of heavy rains and en route to Lake Natron we were forced to a stop as a gushing torrent of water cut the road in half.
 This was the only road into Lake Natron from the south (there’s another road from the Serengeti but that was around 10 hours away) and so we had to abandon our plans to visit Lake Natron.

 The intense rains experienced during the long rainy period from March to mid-May may hinder many activities.
 Parks may experience flooding (look at what happened to the Masai Mara, next door to the Serengeti, in late-April 2024), which may result in certain areas being closed off completely.
-Your safari truck may also get stuck in some remote area, which can lead to even more serious consequences if you’re on a self-drive safari.
+Your safari truck may also get stuck in a remote area, which can lead to even more serious consequences if you’re on a self-drive safari.

 Cheapest Time of Year to Visit Tanzania